Costs & Financial Aid

 The Executive Master of Health Administration program is a self-sustaining, fee-based program.

 Course fees are charged on a per-credit basis and are the same for Washington state residents and nonresidents.
-Students also pay other required fees each quarter, including registration and technology fees.
+Students also pay other required fees each quarter, including registration, technology and U-PASS fees.
 Payment is due by the third Friday of the quarter.
 Costs for textbooks and other course materials are extra.

 The estimates below are based on 2018-2019 rates and are subject to change without notice.